tpbnick/docs/docs/py-dictionaries.md

 	'last': 'fermi'
 }
 ```
 You can access any single piece of information about `user_0` based on what you've already learned in this chapter.
 But what if you wanted to see everything stored in this user's dictionary?
-To do so, you could loop through the dictionary using a `for` loop.
+To do so, you could loop through the dictionary using a `#!py for` loop.
 ```py linenums="1"
 user_0 = {
 	'username': 'efermi',